Puerto Rico Travel Insurance

 Additionally, starting in Mid-August of 2021, anyone staying and working at one of Puerto Rico’s hotels, guesthouses or short-term rental spaces are required to be fully vaccinated.
 This means that, while unvaccinated travelers are still permitted to enter the country, most lodging accommodations will not be open to them.

 If you’re not vaccinated, you must present a negative PCR or antigen test within three days from the start of your visit.
 If you’re planning to stay longer than a week, be prepared to show current negative tests on a weekly basis.
-If you are unvaccinated due to medical or religious reasons, you need to make sure you have proper supporting documentation, and you’re still expected to show negative covid test results each week of your stay.
+If you're unvaccinated due to medical or religious reasons, you need to make sure you have proper supporting documentation, and you’re still expected to show negative covid test results each week of your stay.

 Upon entering the island, you’ll need to fill out a Travel Declaration Form on the Puerto Rico Health Department’s online portal.
 This gives each visitor a QR code which is required for entry.
-International travelers and unvaccinated visitors are required to upload a current negative COVID-19 test result through the portal.
+International travelers and unvaccinated visitors are required to upload a current negative Covid test result through the portal.
 Fully vaccinated travelers on domestic flights to Puerto Rico can upload their vaccination cards instead of having to take a PCR or antigen test.
 All passengers need to present a valid ID to corroborate the information given on their Travel Declaration Form.

 In combination with these safety measures, the usual social distancing protocols also apply in Puerto Rico.
 You should stand six feet apart and wear masks indoors, regardless of vaccination status.

-Do I need travel insurance for Puerto Rico?
+Do I Need Travel Insurance for Puerto Rico?

 Travel insurance with medical coverage that lasts the duration of your Puerto Rico vacation ensures that you can receive medical care in case you become sick or injured while abroad.
-This includes treatment for COVID if the virus is contracted during the policy effective dates.
+This includes treatment for Covid if the virus is contracted during the policy effective dates.

 Travelers often choose to buy travel insurance for Puerto Rico due to the frequency of hurricanes and earthquakes there.
-In the wake of COVID-19, Delta, and other variants, trip cancellations and delays are becoming more frequent.
+In the wake of Delta and other variants, trip cancellations and delays are becoming more frequent.
 Trip insurance, a subset of travel insurance, can help you recoup losses associated with these travel issues.
 If you do choose trip insurance, be sure to purchase it soon after making your first trip arrangement payment, like a hotel deposit, or airfare bookings.
 Some of the features that would be the most helpful during the pandemic (like Cancel For Any Reason coverage) are time sensitive.

 Having an amazing time on any trip often comes down to one thing: preparation.
 But even the most-prepared traveler can be caught off guard by the unexpected.
 A tropical storm or hurricane can cause your flight to Puerto Rico to be canceled or delayed.
 Or perhaps an emergency at home forces you to cancel your plans.
 In either of these situations, trip insurance can help.